November 21, 2024

 “I would really love to see our power grid be smart today,” Huang said.
 “Our nation’s power grid was built a long time ago because we’re one of the earliest countries to become prosperous, and that power grid could benefit from the insertion of artificial intelligence and smart technology into it.
 And that smart grid would … help us properly provision technology to the right places.”

-Huang answered that, having met with it multiple times, the Biden administration’s policy is to allow U.S. companies to build as many data centers domestically as they can, and it is interested in helping the sector with permitting and connecting to the grid to make that possible.
+Huang answered that, having met with the Biden administration multiple times, the current policy is to allow U.S. companies to build as many data centers domestically as they can, and the administration is interested in helping the sector with permitting and connecting to the grid to make that possible.

 “Building the AI infrastructure of our country is a vital national interest,” Huang said.
 “And although it consumes energy to train the models, the models that are created will do the work much more energy efficiently.
 And so, when you think about the longitudinal lifespan of an AI, the energy efficiency and the productivity gains that we’ll get from it, from an industry, from our society is going to be incredible.”